House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This process continues until all the air in the housing is compressed.
 Then, the rotor moves up, sucking in more air and pushing out some of the previously compressed air.
 Each compression stroke takes place in less than half a second.
 It allows for high-revving performance.

 Let’s look at the four strokes of a rotary engine to give you a better understanding of how it works.

 The Four Strokes of the Rotary Engine

 Four strokes go into the operation of a rotary engine.
 Each stroke is crucial to ensuring that the engine works properly and efficiently.
-They include:

 Intake: The intake is the first phase of a four-stroke rotary engine.
 This is when the fuel enters the rotary engine through an intake port that opens as the rotor turns.
 During this stroke, the rotating lobes suck in fuel and air.
 The intake valve opens and closes as one lobe rotates into contact with it.
 It means there is no need for a camshaft or rocker arms to operate the valves because they are opened and closed mechanically, not hydraulically, like in most engines.

 Compression: Once the air or fuel is drawn into the combustion chamber, it’s compressed to create a high pressure for ignition.
 In a regular four-stroke engine, this occurs after the power valve opens and before ignition occurs.
 But, in a rotary engine, it only occurs once during rotor rotation.
 This compression stroke lasts only a fraction of a second—enough time for fuel to be injected into the combustion chamber and ignited by spark plugs located near each rotor tip.
 There are no pistons in a rotary engine.
 Instead, constant revolution inside an enclosed chamber causes compression and expansion of gases.
 A rotor spins around in an oval-shaped space between two flat plates called seals.
 As the rotor rotates inside this space, it compresses and expands gases as pistons do in conventional motors.